TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-wiring-blob-store-workers.md

 }
 ```

-* Required property to be declared and initialized in `SimpleWorkerHost` implementation.
-In the end went back to using a type predicate as the least ugly workaround.
-Can always junk `WorkerHost` completely if it turns out there's nothing that `EventSourcedSpreadsheetData` needs from it.
+I also need to declare and initialize the junk property in `SimpleWorkerHost`.
+In the end, I went back to keeping a pointless type predicate as the least ugly workaround.
+I can remove it once I've found something useful to add.
+If it turns out there isn't anything, I can ditch `WorkerHost` completely.

 ```ts
 export interface WorkerHost<MessageT extends WorkerMessage> {